larson-carter/goosed/docs/observability.md

 ## Default home dashboard

-After signing in you land on the **Goosed Observability Overview** dashboard.
+After signing in you land on the **Goosed Observability Overview** dashboard at `/d/goosed-overview/goosed-observability-overview`.
 Use the `Service` dropdown at the top to focus on a specific workload or keep `All` selected for a global view.

 Panels provided out of the box include: